 We are committed to building trust with each swimmer through consistency, patience, positive language, and follow through.
 Trust is the foundational building block in the relationship between instructors and swimmers.
 Swimmers are more likely to try new skills and conquer fears when trust has been built.

-We are committed to provide a safe learning environment for all swimmers.
-It is important for all swimmers to feel comfortable, wanted, valued, accepted and secure in their learning environment.
+We are committed to providing a safe learning environment for all swimmers.
+It is important for all swimmers to feel comfortable, wanted, valued, accepted, and secure in their learning environment.
 We do this by showing respect to all swimmers, using appropriate tone and language, and speaking to each swimmer’s level of understanding.
 Instruction will be clear and simple to set each swimmer up for success.
-We are also committed to provide the physical safety of each swimmer during lessons by maintaining full attention on each swimmer, ensuring the teachers and swimmers are positioned safely in the pool and requiring all staff to maintain a current CPR/First Aid certification.
+We are also committed to providing the physical safety of each swimmer during lessons by maintaining full attention on each swimmer, ensuring the teachers and swimmers are positioned safely in the pool, and requiring all staff to maintain a current CPR/First Aid certification.

-We are committed to continued education for all instructors through on-going trainings and shared experiences.
-We are members of the United States Swim School Association which provides updated support and training on the latest teaching ideas and techniques.
+We are committed to continued education for all instructors through ongoing trainings and shared experiences.
+We are members of the United States Swim School Association (USSSA) which provides updated support and training on the latest teaching ideas and techniques.
 Members of our staff attend yearly national conferences hosted by the USSSA.